-Rhodes City Guide
+Rhodes City Guide And Airport Transfer Service

 The largest island in the Dodecanese island group, Rhodes is situated northeast of Crete, southeast of Athens.
 Home to only 50,636 citizens, this historic island was nicknamed The Island of the Knights after the Knights of Saint John of Jerusalem, who ruled the island from 1310 to 1522.
 Full of mysterious buildings and fantastic beaches, Rhoades has a rich historical past.
 The atmosphere provided by strong walls, stone-paved alleys, elegant mansions, and a medieval castle scattered all over the city is mesmerizing.